RossPatterson/CMS-370-BREXX/README.md

 11. Move the `* HELPREXX` files to the `HELP` disk (typically `MAINT 19D`).
 12. Merge the `REXX HELPTASK` file into the HELP HELPTASK` file on the `HELP` disk.
-13. Detach the tape drives: `DETACH 181-182`.
-14. Re-save the CMS saved system to update the shared Y-stat:
+13. Re-save the CMS saved system to update the shared Y-stat:
    1. `DEFINE STORAGE 16M`
    2. `IPL 190 CLEAR`
    3. `SAVESYS CMS`